 Like any relationship, certain red flags can warn you of approaching drama.
 Here are potential warning signs to look for in swinging couples so you can sidestep that drama and focus on the fun.

 1. Crossing boundaries

 Pleasure happens when boundaries are clear for everyone to see.
 Mutual respect from all parties is critical.
 Different people have different comfort zones when it comes to sex.
 It is important to find the middle ground where everyone feels safe.

 A major red flag is when the other couple disrespects you and your partner’s comfort zone.
 This can take many forms from not paying attention to your personal preferences about messaging to completely ignoring limits about safe and acceptable behavior.
 For example, a couple that persists with one-on-one messaging when you have clearly said that you prefer group texts is displaying a lack of regard for your communication preferences.
 A couple who insists on bringing illegal substances to a date after you say you aren’t comfortable with it or try to have sex without condoms after you say that is non-negotiable is obviously willing to put you (and themselves) at risk.

 Sometimes what looks like a disregard for your boundaries is a misunderstanding.
 Avoid miscommunication by clearly sharing your preferences and rules from the start.
 You can’t expect anyone to read your mind, and you won’t know if a couple is deliberately crossing boundaries if you haven’t laid them out.
 If a couple wants to do something outside of your comfort zone, speak up.
-If they continue despite knowing you’re not okay with it, they aren’t a good match.
+They aren’t a good match if they continue despite knowing you’re not okay with it.